 It’s great to have a poem in this new edition from Science Write Now.
 It’s called ‘A Certain Thought’ and is a contemplation on what it must have been like for Charles Darwin to come up with the idea of evolution.

-So much of human and scientific progress comes from someone thinking in a unique way, seeing a situation, a process, a relationship in a differently for the first time.
+So much of human and scientific progress comes from someone thinking in a unique way, seeing a situation, a process, a relationship differently for the first time.

 But regular life goes on.
 There are people to love, children to care for, walks to take in the country, work to be completed.